SteeltoeOSS/Documentation/docs/connectors/mongodb.md

 The samples and most templates are already set up to read from `appsettings.json`.

->NOTE: If a ConnectionString is provided and VCAP_SERVICES are not detected (a typical scenario for local app development), the ConnectionString will be used exactly as provided.
+>If a ConnectionString is provided and VCAP_SERVICES are not detected (a typical scenario for local app development), the ConnectionString will be used exactly as provided.

 ### Cloud Foundry